Filter elements, the heart of dust collectors – what makes them tick and how they work

 – What should be done with the separated material?

-– Should it just be separated or should it be reused?
+– Should it simply be separated or should it be reused?

 – How should the filter system be operated?
-Are downtimes due to service activities in the
+Are downtimes possible due to service activities in the

-– process possible or must the filter system be operated continuously?
+process or must the filter system be operated continuously?

 – Are there any regulations that must be observed due to the applications, e.g. ATEX?